-The public sector continues to be a major employer in the south-west region and is the focus of regional policy to develop the management skills of those working within it.
+The public sector continues to be a major employer in the South West and it is regional policy to develop the management skills of those working within it.
 Encompassing regional and local government, uniformed services, health services and a multitude of governmental bodies, there are a wealth of opportunities in management for those committed to public service.